-- 1. Use of MIT name in association with organization - 2.
-Scheduling of MIT classrooms through the Schedules Office.
-Funded student groups may additionally schedule time in CAC- administered spaces. - 3.
+- 1. Use of MIT name in association with organization - Scheduling of MIT classrooms through the Schedules Office, as prioritized by the ASA Executive Board.
+Funded student groups may additionally schedule time in CAC administered spaces. - 3.
 A financial account with the Student Organizations, Leadership, and Engagement Office. - 4.
-An Athena locker (when available) and Engage site. - 5.
+An Athena locker and Engage site. - 5.
 ASA's membership consists of all active recognized student activities in good standing.
 Each ASA-recognized group is entitled to a vote at ASA General Body Meetings. - 6.
 Inclusion at ASA Activities Midway: Fall (Orientation) Spring (CPW Johnson Ice Rink)